What is Warranty Expense?

 A warranty represents a term of a contract that specifies the conditions under which the vendor or producer will repair, replace, or compensate for a defective item without any cost to the buyer or user.

 Warranty agreements make companies liable for any defect or inefficiency of future product performance.
-The agreement compels the companies to compensate the user for such an issue, either through product repairment, replacement, or monetary reimbursement.
+The agreement compels the companies to compensate the user for such an issue, either through product repairment, replacement, or refund.

 The warranty period refers to a period throughout which a vendor or manufacturer is obliged to repair, replace, or compensate for a defective product.
 When the warranty period for the product expires, the vendor or manufacturer is no longer liable for any defects.